collective/collective.emaillogin4/README.txt

 - It adds the ``use_uuid_as_userid`` site property, by default False.

-- It registers the ``Products.PluggableAuthService.interfaces.plugins.IUpdateLoginNamePlugin``
-  plugin interface in ``acl_users``.
-This is a recent addition to PAS.
-It is registered by default when creating a fresh Plone Site, but for existing Plone Sites this upgrade is needed.

-- It activates this ``IUpdateLoginNamePlugin`` interface for ``source_users`` if this is not already done.
-Again, in a fresh Plone Site this is done automatically.

 - If email as login is already used in the site, we set ``login_transform`` to ``lower``.
 This could give an error and quit the installation.
 Maybe we want to catch this and just log a